Camino del Norte: Leaving on Good Friday

 “I’ll stay here until you get through security,” he said.

 As I watched my backpack go through the scanner, I silently prayed that my trekking poles would make it through.
-I had read stories about trekking poles not making it on Delta flights.
-The security officer studied the screen and asked if this was my backpack.
+I had read that sometimes trekking poles didn’t make it through security on Delta flights.
+The officer studied the screen and asked if it was my backpack.

 “Yes,” I said.

 It was Good Friday, and I was wearing my cross necklace.
-He was also wearing one.
+I noticed that he was also wearing one.

 I waved to Daddy one last time through the glass, and then I was off.